Planning your SharePoint hub sites

 SharePoint hub sites provide an important building block for your intranet.
 They are the "connective tissue" you use when organizing families of team sites and communication sites together.

-One of the key principles of modern intranets based on SharePoint is that each unit of work should get a separate site collection to optimally manage governance and growth over time.
-Each communication site and Office 365 group-connected team site is created as a site collection that can have its own permissions.
+One of the key principles of modern intranets based on Microsoft SharePoint is that each unit of work should get a separate site collection to optimally manage governance and growth over time.
+Each communication site and Microsoft 365 group-connected team site is created as a site collection that can have its own permissions.
 A hub site (most commonly created from a communication site) should also be considered its own unit of work that brings together numerous other sites.

 In the past, many organizations used subsites to create connective tissue for their intranets, using the site collection's shared navigation to connect sites and the hierarchical structure of subsite relationships to nest sites within sites.
 However, subsites don't give any room for flexibility and change.
 Since subsites are a physical construct reflected in the URL for content, if you reorganize your business relationships, you will break all the intranet relationships in your content.
 Subsites can also create challenges when it comes to governance because many features (including policy features like retention and classification) in SharePoint apply to all sites within the site collection, whether you want them to or not.
 This means that you must frequently enable a feature for the entire site collection, even if it's only applicable to one subsite.